tkaratas/py-Projects/README.md

 # py-Projects
 Some Basic, Intermediate and Advance Python Projects.
-This codes can be found on internet but i want to share them.
+Similar codes can be found on the internet but i want to share them.